 Throughout the Gulf of Mexico and the coastal regions of Texas, Louisiana,

-as far as St. Louis, seamen, dockworkers, and oil and gas industry employees
+far as St. Louis, seamen, dockworkers, and oil and gas industry employees

 are exposed to dangerous working conditions.
 Maritime workers routinely suffer